Zeyad-37/RxRedux/README.md

 PS.
 BaseViewModel extends ViewModel from Android Architecture Components
 ```
 @Override
-public void init(UserListState state, Object... otherDependencies) {
+public void init(Object... dependencies) {
     dataUseCase = (IDataService) otherDependencies[0];
-    setInitialState(state);
 }
 ```
 Secondly, your EventsToExecutablesMapper.
 ```
 @Override
-public Function<BaseEvent, Flowable<?>> mapEventsToExecutables() {
+public Function<BaseEvent, Flowable<?>> mapEventsToActions() {
     return event -> {
-        Flowable executable = Flowable.empty();
+        Flowable action = Flowable.empty();
         if (event instanceof GetPaginatedUsersEvent) {
-            executable = getUsers(((GetPaginatedUsersEvent) event).getLastId());
+            action = getUsers(((GetPaginatedUsersEvent) event).getPayLoad());
         } else if (event instanceof DeleteUsersEvent) {
-            executable = deleteCollection(((DeleteUsersEvent) event).getSelectedItemsIds());
+            action = deleteCollection(((DeleteUsersEvent) event).getPayLoad());
         }
-        return executable;
+        return action;
     };
 }
 ```
-This is a simple mapping function that links everyEvent with its corresponding executable function.
-The rest of the class holds your executables which are methods that return observables.
+This is a simple mapping function that links every Event with its corresponding action function.
+The rest of the class holds your executables which are methods that return flowables.

 ## Step 2
-The StateReducer is an interface that you implement that handles how your view should transition from one success state to the other, given a new result, name of the event that triggered that result and the current UIState.
-Lives in your Activity or Fragment.
+The StateReducer is an abstract method that you need to implement that handles how your view should transition from one success state to the other, given a new result, name of the event that triggered that result and the current UIState.
 ```
-SuccessStateAccumulator accumulator =
-new StateReducer<UserListState>() {
 @Override
+public StateReducer<UserListState> stateReducer() {
-    public UserListState reduce(Object newResult, String event, UserListState currentStateBundle) {
+    return (newResult, event, currentStateBundle) -> {
         List<User> resultList = (List) newResult;
         List<User> users = currentStateBundle == null ? new ArrayList<>() : currentStateBundle.getUsers();
         List<User> searchList = new ArrayList<>();